Fines and Infringements

 Request an internal review

-- you did it, but you had exceptional circumstances
+- you had exceptional circumstances

 - the decision was contrary to law